tunaphish/blog/content/notes/inbox.md

 # random topics
-Mental model.
+- Mental model.
 Life is a performance. goffman

-nofap how porn effects your brain
+- nofap how porn effects your brain

-women make a likability trade off more then men be side of the expectation for women to be more submissive and less aggressive.

-Algorithms reinforcing your interests and likes.
+- Algorithms reinforcing your interests and likes.
 Presented as bad.
 As an echo chamber.
 Isn’t that different right from real life.
 If you think about a farmer constantly exposed to same thing over and over.
 It’s curation.
 Exposure bias says people tends towards things they see often.
 But things you see often is often a good indicator that it’s important.
 The best indicator that you’ll run into some situation is if you’ve run into that situation before.
 Its sort of like habits in that way.

-Virtue signaling.
+- Virtue signaling.
 Separate yourself from your work.

-# jeff nippard's framework for achieving body recomposition
-1. Recognize training is the driving force!
-2. Decide on a primary goal (build muscle or lose fat?)
-3. Center calories around MAINTAINENCE
-4. Set up macro targets (start with protein!)
-5. Pay attention to details (OPTIMIZE!)

-# sliding model for protein consumption
-High Body Fat (1.2 g/lb) <-----> Low Bodyfat (1.6 g/lb)
+# feminism
+women make a likability trade off more then men be side of the expectation for women to be more submissive and less aggressive.
+[[naming-is-hard]].
+Feminism has misconceptions about the superiority of women over men.
+Quick google for the definition
+> the advocacy of women's rights on the basis of the equality of the sexes.

+Equality being the key word which I think most people agree with.
+Issue for most people against feminism is the prospect that there is an inequality to begin with I suppose.

-# Recomp Supplements
+# random topics
-Ordered according to most useful for resistance training
-1. protein powder | creatine | caffeine
-2. multivitamins | fish oil
+turn recipes into blueprints

+the greater the dispersion of power, the better. stops malicious individuals from fucking around. argument for democracy. there's a quote about preventing individuals from gaining too much power mankind is stupid. man is smart. natural leaders. (red rising)

+Avoid hidden contracts in models, try to be as explicit as possible. counterpoint is logic changes obviously depend on model changes. what is a hidden contract. depends on client to do the right thing.

+creating demos for all your work is an organic way of reviewing (retro) your work (content creation)

+to reduce my analysis paralysis I want to just listen to experts but it's incompatible with how I am.
+I have to know why otherwise I can't bring myself to just do something.

+It appears I need 9hrs of sleep.
+If I sleep early enough to wake up before alarms it ranges from 8-9 hours.

+I should draw for my notes and whatever I am intersested in atm.

+set aside some time for these things.

+if it's an issue, it'll come back up again